• Current Conditions

 Email: forecast.office@gmail.com or meteo@batelnet.bs

-FORECASTER: SM
+FORECASTER: AR

 (Please view our products on our Bahamas Meteorology Facebook Page or our website, met.gov.bs.)